 That’s why Debt.com partnered with Credit Power.
 As Debt.com’s founder, I searched for the best service at the cheapest price.
 Life Lock charges $10 a month for its basic service, $20 for its midrange service, and $30 for its premium service.

 Meanwhile, Credit Power offers the same services for $7, $17, and $25.

-If you want to know more about credit monitoring, we have an entire section on the topic in our Learning Center.
+If you want to know more about credit monitoring, we have an entire section on the topic in our Education Center.
 If you want to know more about Credit Power, fill out the form at the top right of this page, and we’ll send you details.